RuthAndRoth/Ruth/README.md

-# Ruth and Roth 2.0 Mesh Avatar Project
+# Ruth2 and Roth2 Mesh Avatar Project

-Ruth and Roth 2.0 are low-poly mesh bodies, specifically designed for OpenSimulator.
+Ruth2 and Roth2 are low-poly mesh bodies, specifically designed for OpenSimulator.
 They are built to use standard Second Life(TM) UV maps using scratch-built open source mesh bodies by Shin Ingen with other open source contributions from the OpenSimulator Community.